suddencollection/dotfiles/README.md

 | Move focuses window      | `MOD` + `Shift` + `J/K/L/;`     |
 | Switch to workspace     | `MOD` + `1 - 9`               |

 This should be enough for getting started.
-A complete list of keybindings can be seem in `.config/hyprland.conf`
+A complete list of keybindings can be seen in `.config/hyprland.conf`

 ## 📦 Installation
 0. Add the following to your `configuration.nix`

 ```nix

   fonts.packages = with pkgs; [